debiki/talkyard-prod-one/README.md

   sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
 Afterwards, run `sysctl --system` to reload the system configuration.)

+1. Install Docker

+        ./scripts/install-docker-compose.sh 2>&1 | tee -a ed-maint.log

+        # Afterwards, this should say "docker-compose version 1.12.0 ..." (or later):
+        docker-compose -v

 1. Start a firewall: (you can skip this if you use Google Cloud Engine; GCE already has a firewall)